katesanborn/personal_website/README.md

-  # Personal Website from LinkedIn
+  # Kate Sanborn Personal Website

   This is a code bundle for Personal Website from LinkedIn.
 The original project is available at https://www.figma.com/design/HZpPvoyaskQfFpXDGmWvq1/Personal-Website-from-LinkedIn.